MiniFate/MiniFate/_chapters/00-outline.md

 Success with style means the player may choose any two options, including choosing the same option twice.
 Failure means the GM chooses one option to use against the character.

-For example, options include:

-- Create a scene aspect with two free invocations
-- Add a free invocation to an existing scene aspect and check a stress box on an opposing NPC
-- Modify `foo` to `bar`, adding a free invocation to it, and remove `baz`
-- Check a character's last stress box and take them out of the scene

 Taking a character out of a scene means just that: they don't get to do anything else until the scene is over.
 The details depend on what makes sense for the story.
 In a swordfight, that may mean the character is wounded or killed.